Personal experience: Russian woman on the work of children's doctors in the United States

 I was very worried (any mother would understand me), recalled how in Russia a pediatric cardiologist conducted this study, explained everything she saw to me, and reassured me.
 This time everything turned out to be completely different.
 Since in the US ultrasounds are not done by doctors, but technical workers, they do not give comments and explanations.
 It becomes uncomfortable when you see on an ultrasound that you don’t want to see in your child, but you smile nicely and are silent.
 The only thing I was able to hear from a specialist at the end of the study: "You will be called if that."
 This "if that" kept me in suspense for almost a week.

-My husband and friends reassured me and explained that they would immediately report the problem to me.
-I also tried not to worry and convinced myself that, apparently, I was mistaken and the baby is doing fine, until 6 days later the nurse called me and said in a calm, gentle voice that the baby had heart problems on an ultrasound scan.
-What, she cannot explain over the phone, only a doctor can tell.
-My state at that moment was comparable to unconsciousness, but the next question from the nurse immediately brought me back to consciousness and was simply discouraged.
-She asked if I want a cardiologist to see my child or not?
-Probably, there are mothers in America who would answer this question “no”, since she asked me about it, but my answer was obvious - “yes”.
-The fact that the cardiologist will be able to see us in 2,5 months, we were informed by phone after another 3 days.
+My husband and friends reassured me and explained that they would have told me about the problem right away.
+I also tried not to worry and convinced myself that, apparently, I was mistaken and the baby was doing great, until 6 days later the nurse called me and in a calm, gentle voice said that the baby had heart problems on an ultrasound.
+She cannot explain which ones over the phone, only a doctor can tell.
+My state at that moment was comparable to unconsciousness, but the nurse’s next question immediately brought me back to consciousness and simply discouraged me.
+She asked whether I wanted my child to be seen by a cardiologist or not?
+There are probably mothers in America who would answer “no” to this question, since she asked me about it, but my answer was obvious - “yes.”
+We were told by phone that the cardiologist would be able to see us in 2,5 months after another 3 days.

-You can imagine what I have been thinking about medicine in the USA all this time.
-And how I thanked God for the fact that, by the will of fate, I myself am a doctor and I can massage my children, check symptoms, treat them with improvised remedies that can be bought without a prescription at the pharmacy, and just love them madly, because love is better than all drugs ! "
+You can imagine that all this time I was thinking about medicine in the USA.
+And how I thanked God for the fact that, by the will of fate, I myself am a doctor and can massage my children, check symptoms, treat them with improvised means that can be bought without a prescription at the pharmacy, and simply love them madly, because love is better than all medicines !

 The material was published with the permission of the editorial office of the newspaper "Nash Texas".